Human Resources

 Job Performance, Accomplishments, Goal Review, and Professional Development

-Prior Year Goal Review: The employee will enter the goals agreed upon in the previous review along with their outcomes.
+Prior Year Goal Review: The supervisor will enter the goals agreed upon in the previous review along with their outcomes.

 Job Performance: The supervisor will evaluate the employee's performance in relation to their daily job responsibilities.
 This evaluation should cover both productivity and the quality of work.